Subscribe To This Site

 1. Exercise thirty minutes or more at least 5 days a week and preferably 6 days

-2. Engage in aerobic exercise that gets the heart rate.
-Aerobic exercise helps us to fall asleep quicker and to experience deeper sleep
+2. Engage in aerobic exercise that gets the heart rate up.
+Aerobic exercise helps us to fall asleep quicker and to experience deeper sleep.

 Go from Exercise and Sleep to All Natural Sleep Aids